 Must Read: International Mahjong Day

+On this Women’s Equality Day, let’s celebrate the achievements of the heroic women who fought for equal rights to make sure no women in the world is oppressed.
 This was all about Women’s Equality Day.
 Hope you found this blog to be informative and insightful.
 For more such content, stay connected with Leverage Edu!